omarmeky/foundation-wysihtml5-rails/README.md

 This gem doesn't include Foundation.
 You can get Foundation here: https://github.com/zurb/foundation-rails.

+It also has as dependency [`font-awesome`](http://fortawesome.github.io/Font-Awesome/) for the icons.
+Please add it to your project.

 ## Configuration

 Foundation-wysihtml5 depends on jquery, foundation and font-awesome.